When did it all start? At what age did you start smoking?

 How much money did you spend on your most expensive cigar?

 I hate to admit it but I don’t pay for many of the cigars I smoke.
-The most money I have ever spent on a cigar was one that was unsmokeable, but it was over a century old and a collector's item if you are student of the history of the Havana.
+The most money I have ever spent on a cigar was one that was unsmokeable, but it was over a century old and a collector's item

 Is there a cigar you would love to try that you haven’t smoked yet?